stevedonovan/gentle-intro/6-error-handling.md

 function!
 This match-on-kind technique is pretty much the equivalent of traditional exception handling, where you match on exception types.

+In summary, __error-chain__ creates a type `Error` for you, and defines `Result<T>` to be `std::result::Result<T,Error>`.
+`Error` contains an enum `ErrorKind` and by default there is one variant `Msg` for errors created from strings.
+You define 'foreign' errors with `foreign_links` which does two things.
+First, it creates a new `ErrorKind` variant.
+Second, it defines `From` on these external errors so they can be converted to our error.
+New error variants can be easily added.
+A lot of irritating boilerplate code is eliminated.

+## Chaining Errors

+But the really cool thing that this crate provides is _error chaining_.

 As a _library user_, it's irritating when a method simply just 'throws' a generic I/O error.
 OK, it could not open a file, fine, but what file?
 Basically, what use is this information to me?

 `error_chain` does _error chaining_ which helps solve this problem of over-generic errors.
-When we try to open the file, we just lazily leant on the conversion to `io::Error` using `?`.
+When we try to open the file, we can lazily lean on the conversion to `io::Error` using `?` or chain the error.

 ```rust
 // non-specific error